-For each of these executive officers other than Mr. Ilan, the committee set the 2020 base-salary rate listed above in January 2020.
-In keeping with its strategy, the committee targeted the annual base-salary rates to be at the estimated median level of salaries expected to be paid to similarly situated executives (considering job scope and tenure) of companies within the Comparator Group in January 2020.
+For each of these executive officers, the committee set the 2021 base-salary rate listed above in January 2021.
+In keeping with its strategy, the committee targeted the annual base-salary rates to be at the estimated median level of salaries expected to be paid to similarly situated executives (considering job scope and tenure) of companies within the Comparator Group in January 2021.